greim/gen/src/chapters/02-for-of.md

 ## Lots of things are for/of-able

-There's more good news: arrays are just one of many things in ES6 can be for/of'd.
+Above, we used for/of to loop an array.
 Other things you can for/of include:

  * key/value entries in a `Map`.
  * items in a `Set`.